 • If multiple people are using the same account, message syncing can create confusion.

 • Not supported by all email providers.

-The last type of email in this list is the most advanced and suited to modern business.
+The last type of email in this list is the most advanced and best suited to modern businesses.

 The Exchange protocol was built to allow users to sync emails, contacts, calendars, and many other features between email clients and services.
-It’s easily accessible via Office 365 as ‘Hosted Exchange’ at a cheap per mailbox, per month cost – it can also be set-up locally on servers if required.
+It functions as a collaborative platform to allow you to access messaging from a range of devices.
+It’s easily accessible via Microsoft 365 as ‘Hosted Exchange’ at a cheap per mailbox, per month cost.
+Another added benefit is that it can be set up locally on servers if you require it.

 • Full email message syncing